Authentication and security

 - Domain restrictions: Optionally restrict SSO to specific email domains.
 Multiple domains can be specified, separated by commas.

 Enterprise SSO must first be enabled for the organization by FTE Tree.
-After that, authorized organization security administrators can use Settings > Security > Identity providers to prepare and test draft identity provider settings, configure allowed domains, and map external groups to access roles.
-FTE Tree controls provider activation and organization-wide SSO enforcement to help prevent accidental lockout.
+After that, authorized organization security administrators can use Settings > Security & sign-in > Identity providers to prepare and test draft identity provider settings, configure allowed domains, and map external groups to access roles.
+Enterprise identity-provider drafts store identity provider details and access rules only; confidential setup values are handled directly by FTE Tree and are not entered on this form.
+FTE Tree activates organization-wide SSO only when the configuration is ready, which helps prevent accidental lockout.

 When SSO is configured, users must access the organization with an organization session that was verified against one of the approved providers.
 Password sign-in and sign-in by email code can still be used for account access or for other organizations that do not require SSO, but they do not satisfy an organization's SSO requirement.